Make a complaint

 How we'll deal with your complaint

-Formal complaints are acknowledgement within five business days.
+- Complaints are acknowledged within five business days.
 In some instances this might be sufficient time to resolve the matter.

-If it the matter is more complex and requires a more detailed investigation the acknowledgement will include:
+If it the matter is complex and requires a more detailed investigation the acknowledgement will include:

 - Confirmation on what the complaint is about and the outcome the complainant is seeking.